01 — Purpose

 Put budgets in the PR checklist.
 When a change exceeds a limit, the author explains why or trims scope.
 Performance stays a team habit, not a launch-week panic.

-See JavaScript cost, image delivery, and performance review checklist.
+See performance planning, JavaScript cost, image delivery, and performance review checklist.